 In the early 1970s a young man from the local neighborhood was highly active at the church.
 His name was David Rice, and in addition to playing guitar in church services, he was active throughout the ministries of the parish, including serving homeless meals and other activities.
 Rice, who later changed his name to Mondo we Langa, was unjustly convicted of murdering an Omaha police officer in 1971 in a case largely shown to be a government setup afterwards.
 Fundraisers to for we Langa and Poindexter’s defense were held at the church in the years after their conviction, including a 1975 event with Angela Davis.

-Today, the church is small with an aging population.
-However, it continues innovating and serving the neighborhood in dynamic ways.
-It runs a Door Ministry, a Food Redistribution Program, and participates in the publication of the Nebraska Criminal Justice Review and New Wine.
-The church has been instrumental in the founding and sustaining of the Siena/Francis House, and the Holy Family lunch program provides sack lunches to homeless and low income people Monday through Friday, with volunteers who make and pack the lunches and distribute the food.
+They innovated and served the surrounding neighborhood in dynamic ways, with a Door Ministry, a Food Redistribution Program, and the publication of the Nebraska Criminal Justice Review and New Wine.
+The church was instrumental in the founding and sustaining of the Siena/Francis House.
+The Holy Family lunch program provided sack lunches to homeless and low income people Monday through Friday, with volunteers who make and pack the lunches and distribute the food.

-Today, Holy Family is credited with retaining a lot of its historical architecture.
+The Holy Family church was credited with retaining a lot of its historical architecture through the decades.
 Despite undergoing interior and exterior renovations, the church maintains many features and elements.
-After being built as one of several, it is credited with being the oldest remaining church to combine a church and a school and the priests’ residence in the city.
+After being built as one of several, the building was credited with being the oldest remaining church to combine a church and a school and the priests’ residence in Omaha.

-Holy Family the oldest Catholic parish in Omaha.
+Holy Family was the oldest Catholic parish in Omaha.
 As the building still stands, it is the second oldest brick building in Omaha, and the oldest brick church in continual use in Nebraska.
 It was listed on the National Register of Historic Places in 1986, and was named an official Omaha Landmark by the city’s Landmark Heritage Preservation Commission in 1985.
 There’s no word on the its future, aside from continuing to be used for church ministries.